 If you’ve recently completed your undergrad, a professor or advisor is a strong choice.
 But you should also consider direct supervisors at your current or previous jobs.
 Don’t stress if your work experience isn’t exactly in your field of study.
 It’s something you can explain in your Statement of Purpose.

 A letter of recommendation should be written by someone who is well-versed with your professional life and achievements.
 Never ask a family member or close friend to write you a reference letter for admission to a university; you need a recommendation from someone in your professional or academic life.
-For example, a letter of recommendation for MS Engineering from your employer.
+For example, a letter of recommendation for MS Engineering with work experience from your employer.

 Guiding the MS Engineering reference letter

 You really shouldn’t ask someone to write a reference letter for you, hand them the name of the school and whatever forms they need, and walk away.
-You want to give them more information so their letter supplements your entire application.
+You want to give them more information about yourself so their letter supplements your entire application.

 That’s just the beginning.
 You should also let your reference letter writers know why you want to go back to school, which courses interest you most, why you’re applying to a certain programme, and what you hope to do with your degree.
 Getting a good letter of recommendation is important because it has the potential to make or break your application.